int128/actions-tanpopo/tasks/node-version/README.md

 ## Acceptance Criteria

+- If `.github/workflows/*.yaml` files do not exist, you don't need to do anything.
 - `.node-version` exists in the root of the repository.
 - For all GitHub Actions workflows, all `actions/setup-node` steps have `node-version-file` instead of `node-version`.